-Djokovic beats Norrie in tense match in Rome
+Djokovic beats Norrie in tense Italian Open match

 While Norrie slowed down Djokovic's charge with a couple of holds and saved three set points - one with a rocketing backhand service return - he could do nothing about the fourth as Djokovic wrapped up the first set.

-The Briton went a break down early in the second and then immediately broke back - but in controversial fashion.
+The 27-year-old Briton went a break down early in the second and then immediately broke back - but in controversial fashion.

 Djokovic had already surrendered the point when he hit high to leave Norrie with an open court to put the ball into and was walking away with his back turned when Norrie fired his smash into Djokovic's left ankle.